stbnrivas/dataModels/specs/ngsi-ld_howto.md

-GET requests should **always** contain a `Link` header to the corresponding `@context`, so that the Broker can be informed of what is the `@context` of a query.
+GET requests should **always** contain a `Link` header to the corresponding `@context`, so that the Broker can be informed of what is the `@context` of a query or retrieval operation.
 In this case if a `Link` header had not been provided the resulting JSON object would have contained long URIs as member keys and not the short names that were used when creating the Entity.